Fractal tiles induced by tent maps

 \subsection{Two dimensional tent-tiles}

 The planar tent-tiles are associated with the six special Pisot numbers of algebraic degree $d+1=3$.
-They are depicted in Figure~\ref{planarcases} and one easily verifies that for each of them the respective Galois conjugates form a pair of complex conjugate numbers, i.e. $\lambda_1 = \overline{\lambda_2}$.
-Especially, since $\alpha$ is an algebraic unit we have $\abs{\lambda_1}=\abs{\lambda_2}= \alpha^{-\nicefrac{1}{2}}$. \begin{remark} For the production of the figures depicted in this article we set
+They are depicted in Figure~\ref{planarcases} and one easily verifies that for each of them the respective Galois conjugates form a pair of complex conjugate numbers, that is $r=0$ and $s=1$.
+Especially, the tent-tiles are contained in the complex plane. \begin{remark} For the production of the figures that show tent-tiles (Figure~\ref{planarcases} and Figure~\ref{tilings}) we chose the conjugates such that $\Im(\bfPsi{\alpha})>0$.
+Observe that this implies that $\bfPsi{\beta}$ has a negative imaginary part. \end{remark}